NYSE:STM

 STMicroelectronics is a American stock, trading under the symbol STM (previously STM-N on Stockchase) on the New York Stock Exchange (STM).
 It is usually referred to as NYSE:STM or STM

-In the last year, 1 stock analyst published opinions about STM (previously STM-N on Stockchase).
-0 analysts recommended to BUY the stock.
-1 analyst recommended to SELL the stock.
-The latest stock analyst recommendation is TOP PICK.
+In the last year, 1 stock analyst issued a Buy, Sell, or Hold rating on STM (previously STM-N on Stockchase).
+0 analysts recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is TOP PICK.
 Read the latest stock experts' ratings for STMicroelectronics.

 STMicroelectronics was recommended as a Top Pick by David Driscoll on 2000-11-06.
 Read the latest stock experts ratings for STMicroelectronics.

-1 stock analyst on Stockchase covered STMicroelectronics in the last year.
-It is a trending stock that is worth watching.
+STMicroelectronics is followed by 28 investors on Stockchase and is a trending stock that is worth watching.

 Too expensive at 51x PE though is a good company.